Turks and Caicos Whale Watching

 Majestic Whale Migrations in Turks and Caicos

-The North Atlantic Humpback Whale migrates through our our warm Caribbean waters each year to mate and give birth.
+The North Atlantic Humpback Whale migrates through our warm Caribbean waters each year to mate and give birth.
 One of the most humbling and exhilarating Turks and Caicos activities, whale watching excursions run from late January to early April and offer the opportunity to view Humpback whales and their calves up close.

 Knowledgeable guides will locate the whales and track their paths as they swim along the Columbus Passage between Grand Turk and Salt Cay.
 You will learn lots of interesting facts about their behaviour and feeding habits – and become an expert at spotting their tell-tale ‘puff of smoke’!